salvo1404/facebook-rss-to-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to import RSS and Atom feeds from your favourite Facebook page and transform items to Wordpress's posts.
+This plugin allows you to import RSS feeds from your favourite Facebook page and transform items to Wordpress's posts.

 == Description ==